Marketing design

 Advertising design

-Advertising and marketing design includes banner ads, paid social creatives, Google Display assets, and anything interrupting a scroll.
+Advertising and marketing design includes visual elements like banner ads, paid social creatives, Google Display assets, and anything interrupting a scroll.

 It’s a core part of marketing and advertising graphic design, where every asset has to work hard and fast: